 We further investigated how variations in the inversion setup (e.g., inversion grid size, different spatial distribution of a-priori emissions, optimization of different covariance parameters during the maximum likelihood step, 3-hourly or 24-hourly observation aggregation periods, seasonal emission variability, additional receptors outside Switzerland) influence the final emission estimates, their uncertainty, and their spatial distribution.
-While most of these parameters do not show any significant sensitivity to the final emission estimates and their uncertainty did not show any significant sensitivity to most of these parameters, the baseline uncertainty has had a significant impact on the final inversion estimates.
+While most of these parameters do not show any significant sensitivity to the final emission estimates and their uncertainty, the baseline uncertainty has a significant impact on the final inversion estimates.
 Future research should focus on comparing inversions using different baseline estimation methods (e.g., Vojta et al., 2022), since a reduced baseline uncertainty and an accurate baseline concentration will substantially benefit the inversion estimates.

-In contrast to additional receptors far from the region of interest, the inclusion of additional measurements inside

-Switzerland significantly amended both the total Swiss emission estimates for HFC-134a and partly their spatial distribution.
-Inversions with the high-resolution model with and without SOT differ by more than 10% in terms of total Swiss emissions: $307\pm48\,\mathrm{Mg\,yr^{-1}}$ for the inversion including only BRM versus $351\pm44\,\mathrm{Mg\,yr^{-1}}$ for the inversion including both BRM and SOT.
+In contrast to additional receptors far from the region of interest, the inclusion of additional measurements inside Switzerland significantly amended both the total Swiss emission estimates for HFC-134a and partly their spatial distribution.
+Inversions with the high-resolution model with and without SOT differ by more than 10% in terms of total Swiss emissions: 307±48 Mg yr-1 for the inversion including only BRM versus 351±44 Mg yr-1 for the inversion including both BRM and SOT.
 These additional emissions in the inversion including two receptors on the Swiss Plateau are attributed to the big cities of Switzerland, thus, increasing the population-based signal of the emissions for this compound.
 This is completely rational since the inclusion of additional receptors, SOT, adds sensitivity to areas where BRM was not very sensitive.

 Inversions solely assessing the effect of the transport model resolution on the Swiss emission estimates and their spatial distribution for HFC-134a showed significant differences across the two model resolutions.
-The total emission estimates discrepancy was close to 40% (i.e., $260\pm49\,\mathrm{Mg\,yr^{-1}}$ for the low-resolution inversion versus $351\pm4544\,\mathrm{Mg\,yr^{-1}}$ for the highresolution inversion), and the additional emissions of almost 100 Mg yr-1 were attributed to the big cities, industrial areas, and the traffic network.
-The high-resolution estimate is also closer to the bottom-up reported value of $415 \,\mathrm{Mg}\,\mathrm{yr}^{-1}$.
-The correlation of the a-posteriori emissions with the population and traffic CO2 emissions is significantly higher for the inversion with the high-resolution model.
-Since we are confident that the emissions of this compound indeed follow a populationbased distribution, the results clearly point to an improvement of the inversion when the high-resolution model is employed.
+The total emission estimates discrepancy was close to 40% (i.e., $260\pm49\,\mathrm{Mg\,yr^{-1}}$ for the low-resolution inversion versus $351\pm45\,\mathrm{Mg\,yr^{-1}}$ for the high-resolution inversion), and the additional emissions of almost $100\,\mathrm{Mg\,yr^{-1}}$ were attributed to the big cities, industrial areas, and the traffic network.
+The high-resolution estimate is also closer to the bottom-up reported value of $415\,\mathrm{Mg\,yr^{-1}}$.
+The correlation of the a-posteriori emissions with the population and traffic $\mathrm{CO_2}$ emissions is significantly higher for the inversion with the high-resolution model.
+Since we are confident that the emissions of this compound indeed follow a population-based distribution, the results clearly point to an improvement of the inversion when the high-resolution model is employed.
 This is also reflected in the correlation of the simulated values of HFC-134a with the observations at BRM and SOT.
 Furthermore, when starting from an elevation-dependent a-priori the high-resolution model is able to reconstruct partially the emission hotspots and the population-based distribution while the low-resolution inversion does not recover these features to the same extent.
-Finally, the uncertainty of the total emission estimate is lower for the high-resolution inversion (12.8%) compared to the low-resolution inversion (18.8%).
-Inversions assessing the existence of an annual cycle in the emissions for HFC-134a revealed that for the high-resolution inversions there is a minimum of emissions during the three winter months, DJF, and a maximum during the three summer months, JJA.
+Finally, the uncertainty of the total emission estimate is lower for the high-resolution inversion (12.8%) compared to the low-resolution inversions there is a minimum of emissions during the three winter months, DJF, and a maximum during the three summer months, JJA.
 Although the total emission estimates and their spatial distribution do not change significantly when we consider seasonality, these inversions can depict the emission mechanism for substances with high uncertainty.